• support@madhedgefundtrader.com

 A significant proportion of my Mad Hedge subscribers are either retired or are about to do so.
-I have therefore gained a lot of valuable information about how retirees can best manage their financial resources, as well as the worst mistakes they commit, which I thought I might pass on.
+I have therefore gained from them a lot of valuable information about how retirees can best manage their financial resources, as well as the worst mistakes they commit, which I thought I might pass on.

-I have also learned a lot by researching my retirement, not that it will ever happen, but it’s nice to know what choices are out there.
+I have also learned a lot by researching my own retirement, not that it will ever happen, but it’s nice to know what choices are out there.
 So, let me get on with the show.

 1) Spend Like There’s No Tomorrow

 Because there might not be a tomorrow.
-We all had parents who suffered through the Great Depression, so Baby Boomers (those born between 1946 and 1962) are inveterate savers.
+We all had parents who suffered through the Great Depression, so Baby Boomers (Those born between 1946 and 1962) are inveterate savers.
 They continue saving well after they retire, beyond any need to do so.

-I had four aunts who lived to over 100.
+I had four aunts who lived to over 105.
 Believe me, it’s no fun.
 You can’t see or hear, taste your food, or have sex.
 You need full-time care.
 And your kids start to die off.
 That’s not for me.
-I have told my kids that if I ever reach that stage, take me on a long walk on a short pier and then pour my ashes into Lake Tahoe.
+I have told my own kids that if I ever reach that stage, take me on a long walk on a short pier and then pour my ashes into Lake Tahoe.

 2) Invest Like a Retiree, not a 25-Year-Old